MaxLubale/ARA.AI/README.md

-# Galaxy Chatbot
+# ARA Chatbot

-Galaxy is a web application powered by a large language model that can answer questions in an informative and coherent manner.
+Ara is a web application powered by a large language model that can answer questions in an informative and coherent manner.
 It is designed to be user-friendly and versatile, so you can use it to get answers to a wide range of questions, from general knowledge to specific topics.

 ## Table of Contents